ALSETLab/CCTA-OpenIPSL/README.md

 However, the automation functions provided with the packages are not compatible with those tools.
 In addition, the linearization functions are different in all of them, requiring scripting tools for each, as the [Modelica Linear Systems 2](https://github.com/modelica/Modelica_LinearSystems2) is yet to be fully compliant with the language specification and to be supported by other tools (see [this issue](https://github.com/modelica/Modelica_LinearSystems2/issues/131)).

 Additional support scripts maybe developed in the future to support these tools, if you are interested in them please open an issue [here](https://github.com/ALSETLab/CCTA-OpenIPSL/issues).
 Support may be added based-on demand for a specific tool and/or time availability.

+A limited guide to load the models and run a limited number of simulations with OpenModelica can be found [here](./QuickstartGuides/Quickstart-OpenModelica.md).
+Due to tool limitations, some simulations cannot be executed successfully.

 ## Documentation
 The documentation for each of the models is embedded within the "info" layer of the Modelica models.
 Using Dymola, you can browse the documentation.
 Alternatively, the following documentation for each of the examples was generated from Dymola: